-Results 1–10 of 36 for "Curriculum"X related to "Resilience Guide for Parents & Teachers" Refine Your Search Refine Your Search TopicEducation (28)Children (5)HIV & AIDS (4)Learning & memory (4)Personality (2) 7 more... [+] Race (2)Bullying (1)Depression (1)Emotional health (1)Sleep (1)Suicide (1)Testing issues (1)Hide detailsDocument TypeCurriculumXYear2011 (1)Author/ContributorDwyer, Carol (2)O'Leary, Ann (2)Arnold, J. David (1)Benjamin, Ludy T. Jr. (1)Bowleg, Lisa (1) 13 more... [+] Brabeck, Mary (1)Fujitsubo, Lani C. (1)Graham, Sandra (1)Jeffrey, Jill (1)Kain, Craig (1)Kennedy, Darlene (1)Kratochwill, Tom (1)Mausner, Bernard (1)McCombs, Barbara (1)Moffett, Mary Margaret (1)Rhodes, Nancy (1)Semrud-Clikeman, Margaret (1)Woods, Paul I. (1)Hide details Results 1–10 of 36 Previous 1 2 3 ...
+Results 1–10 of 67 for "Curriculum"X related to "Resilience Guide for Parents & Teachers" Refine Your Search Refine Your Search TopicEducation (51)HIV & AIDS (8)Children (6)Learning & memory (5)Testing issues (3) 10 more... [+] Race (2)Sleep (2)Bullying (1)Death & dying (1)Depression (1)Emotional health (1)Personality (1)Suicide (1)Teens (1)Women & men (1)Hide detailsDocument TypeCurriculumXYear2011 (1)Author/ContributorBenjamin, Ludy T. Jr. (2)Dwyer, Carol (2)O'Leary, Ann (2)Arnold, J. David (1)Brabeck, Mary (1) 25 more... [+] Britton, Paula J. (1)Carey, Michael P. (1)Davidson, Margaret (1)Dollinger, Stephen J. (1)Eagleston, Jean R. (1)Fernald, L. Dodge (1)Fernald, Peter S. (1)Forsyth, Andrew D. (1)Fujitsubo, Lani C. (1)Graham, Sandra (1)Greider, Jack J. (1)Jeffrey, Jill (1)Kain, Craig (1)Kalichman, Seth (1)Kasschau, Richard A. (1)Kratochwill, Tom (1)Lucariello, Joan (1)McCombs, Barbara (1)Puente, Antonio E. (1)Rhodes, Nancy (1)Russo, Nancy Felipe (1)Semrud-Clikeman, Margaret (1)Stierhem, Carolyn (1)Watson, David L. (1)Woods, Paul I. (1)Hide details Results 1–10 of 67 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Using Praise to Enhance Student Resilience and Learning OutcomesPraise is constructive feedback given to students by teachers and others on specific academic products.
 Praise refers only to positive feedback; feedback alone can be either positive or negative.Curriculum 2.Topic: Curricular MaterialsFrom kindergarten through high school, whether you’re a math, science, social studies or English teacher, these resources can help you apply research on teaching and learning; find exciting lessons and activities; and stimulate interest and increase achievement.Curriculum 3.Developing Responsible and Autonomous Learners: A Key to Motivating StudentsResearch has shown that motivation is related to whether or not students have opportunities to be autonomous and to make important academic choices.
 Having choices allows children to feel that they have control or ownership over their own learning.
-This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum 4.Activity 3.2: NarcissismNarcissism is sometimes called the personality disorder of our society, with many people displaying some of its traits.Curriculum 5.Day 5: Cultural Similarities and DifferencesSocialization, enculturation and acculturation; moral reasoning, socioemotional development; and attachment.Curriculum 6.Activity 3.2: Defining AggressionAggression is used as an example of a typical construct in psychology, permeated with subtle meanings and not-so-subtle disagreements that make it difficult to reach a consensual definition.Curriculum 7.Day 4: EthnocentrismEthnocentrism is the tendency to view the world through your own cultural filters.Curriculum 8.Teaching Tip Sheet: Cognitive DissonanceAnn O'Leary, PhD, Department of Psychology at Rutgers University writes that reducing cognitive dissonance may affect the likelihood that an individual will engage in behaviors such as decreased condom use, that put them at risk of contracting HIV/AIDS.Curriculum 9.Activity 1.2: Sex Role Stereotypes and Mental HealthCharacteristics judged healthy for an adult person (presumed to show the "ideal standard of health") resembled those behaviors judged normal and healthy for men but not for women.
+This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum 4.Day 5: Cultural Similarities and DifferencesSocialization, enculturation and acculturation; moral reasoning, socioemotional development; and attachment.Curriculum 5.Activity 3.2: NarcissismNarcissism is sometimes called the personality disorder of our society, with many people displaying some of its traits.Curriculum 6.Activity 3.2: Defining AggressionAggression is used as an example of a typical construct in psychology, permeated with subtle meanings and not-so-subtle disagreements that make it difficult to reach a consensual definition.Curriculum 7.Activity 4.3: Accuracy of ObservationThis activity provides an intriguing introduction to discussions of the accuracy and reliability of humans as observers of behavioral events and environmental characteristics.Curriculum 8.Teaching Tip Sheet: Flexible Therapeutic FramesHIV/AIDS has forced psychologists to make use of flexible therapeutic frames and broadened counseling, improving clinical psychology's understanding of the practice of psychotherapy.
+Comparisons of traditional mental health services and "bending the frame" can be used as a teaching strategy.Curriculum 9.Bullying: A Module for TeachersIt is estimated that 40-80 percent of school-age children experience bullying at some point during their school careers and 10-15 percent may be either chronic victims or bullies themselves.Curriculum 10.Activity 1.2: Sex Role Stereotypes and Mental HealthCharacteristics judged healthy for an adult person (presumed to show the "ideal standard of health") resembled those behaviors judged normal and healthy for men but not for women.
 Curriculum Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 67 for "Curriculum"X related to "Resilience Guide for Parents & Teachers"